lingluanchen/awesome-swift/README.md

 [back to top](#readme)

 * [DOFavoriteButton](https://github.com/okmr-d/DOFavoriteButton) - Cute Animated Button.
+* [ExpandableButton](https://github.com/DimaMishchenko/ExpandableButton) - Customizable and easy to use expandable button.
 * [Floaty](https://github.com/kciter/Floaty) - Floating Action Button for iOS.
 * [LGButton](https://github.com/loregr/LGButton) - A fully customisable subclass of the native UIControl which allows you to create beautiful buttons without writing any line of code.
 * [LTHRadioButton](https://github.com/rolandleth/LTHRadioButton) - A radio button with a pretty animation.